In this post, we’ll outline a few tried-and-true tips to help employees avoid workplace flu.

 Make a vaccination and disaster plan

-If you’re reading this early in the flu season, you must do everything in your power to encourage employee flu shots.
+You must do everything in your power to encourage employee flu shots.
 Flu shots not only prevent your risk of illness and reduce the severity of symptoms but protect the people around you.

 Encouraging flu shots is vital for keeping your workplace healthy through flu season.
 Offer them at an on-site or partner clinic, or remind employees via email, Slack, or SMS if their employee benefits will cover a vaccination.
 Give employees time to get a vaccination during the workday if you can’t offer them onsite.